Academic Catalog

 Norfolk, VA 23529-0052

-The form must be received by January 1st each year to be considered for scholarships for the following academic year.
+The form must be received by March 1st each year to be considered for scholarships for the following academic year.
 The information provided on the Form for Continuing and Graduate Students will be maintained and used for scholarship selection for the duration of the student’s attendance at Old Dominion University.
 It is not necessary to complete the form more than once during attendance at Old Dominion University, UNLESS the required information has changed.
-To determine eligibility for need-based scholarships, designated by an asterisk (*), students must also file the Free Application for Federal Student Aid (FAFSA) PRIOR to January 1st of the appropriate academic year for Continuing and Transfer students.
+To determine eligibility for need-based scholarships, designated by an asterisk (*), students must also file the Free Application for Federal Student Aid (FAFSA) PRIOR to March 1st of the appropriate academic year for Continuing and Transfer students.

 Selection procedures vary for these awards.
 All scholarships require admission to and enrollment in a degree program at Old Dominion University.
 For some scholarships, a portfolio, an audition or participation in a specific program may be required.
 The additional steps, if required, are summarized following each scholarship description.